amro/gibbon/README.markdown

 separated formatting as you see in the "More Advanced Examples" section below.

 Check the API [documentation](http://apidocs.mailchimp.com/api/1.3/) for details.

+> Note:  In an effort to simplify Gibbon, the environment variable 'MC_API_KEY' is no longer available as of version 0.4.0.
+Please use 'MAILCHIMP_API_KEY' instead.

 ### Fetching Campaigns